cym13/dirduster/README.rst

-        -H, --headers HEADERS  User-defined headers in the format a1=v1,a2=v2 -i, --ignore CODES     List of comma separated invalid codes -I, --list-ignore      List the default invalid codes -t, --threads NUM      Number of threads to use, default is 10
+        -H, --headers HEADERS  User-defined headers in the format a1=v1,a2=v2 -i, --ignore CODES     List of comma separated invalid codes -I, --list-ignore      List the default invalid codes -p, --proxy PROXY_URL  Proxy url; may contain authentication data -t, --threads NUM      Number of threads to use, default is 10

 TODO
 ====

-- Allow the use of proxies
-- Allow using other methods
+- Allow using other methods -> unlikely to be soon as dlang-requests doesn't support any besides GET and POST.

 Building
 ========